cs6-uniwue/Variance-Viewer/documentation/development.md

-Variance Viewer: Development
+Variance-Viewer: Development
 ============================
-The Variance Viewer is a web application written in Java.
+The Variance-Viewer is a web application written in Java.
 It uses Maven as building tool and is a Spring application.

 Frameworks, tools and resources